 The Women’s Venture Fund is a nonprofit organization that “helps women to establish thriving businesses in urban communities with funding and business development programs.”

-One funding option (available to those in New York City and Long Island) is the business loans offered to women who are first-time entrepreneurs.
+One funding opportunity (available to those in New York City and Long Island) is the business loans offered to women who are first-time entrepreneurs.

-You apply based on whether the loan amount you are seeking is less than or greater than $10,000, and because the Fund understands that women typically have less access to capital for their business than men, it employs slightly different criteria when reviewing applications.
+You apply based on whether the loan amount you are seeking is less than or greater than $10,000.
+Because the Fund understands that women typically have less access to capital for their business than men, it employs slightly different criteria when reviewing applications.

 - Online courses